The Drawing Board – a podcast by WATG

 Introducing our new podcast, The Drawing Board, hosted by award-winning journalist and former CNN anchor Monita Rajpal.
 Monita has previously interviewed the likes of Mikhail Gorbachev, Vicente Fox, Tom Ford, I.M.
 Pei, Philippe Starck and Thomas Heatherwick.

-‘We are thrilled to be launching The Drawing Board, a real celebration of the expansive knowledge and experience of WATGs’ people, and our global, innovative culture.
+‘We are thrilled to be launching our podcast, The Drawing Board, a real celebration of the expansive knowledge and experience of WATGs’ people, and our global, innovative culture.
 We are constantly evolving to meet our client’s aspirations in this radically evolving world and this podcast addresses the key issues within the industry today, and for the future.’ said Dave Moore, President & CEO.

 The Drawing Board is a collaboration that spans multiple offices around the globe.